 In general, an authoritative site is a site that the search system has determined to include particularly trusted, accurate, or reliable content.
-The search system can distinguish authoritative sites from low-quality sites that include resources with shallow content or that frequently include spam advertisements.
+The search system can distinguish authoritative sites from low-quality sites that include shallow content or that frequently include spam advertisements.
 Whether the search system considers a site to be authoritative will typically be query-dependent.
-For example, the search system can consider the site for the Centers for Disease Control, “cdc.gov,” to be an authoritative site for the query “cdc mosquito stop bites,” but may not consider the same site to be authoritative for the query “restaurant recommendations”.
-A search result that identifies a resource on a site that is authoritative for the query may be referred to as an authoritative search result.
-The search system can determine whether to obtain an authoritative search result in response to a query in a variety of ways, which will be described below.
+For example, the search system can consider the Centers for Disease Control site, “cdc.gov,” to be an authoritative site for the query “CDC mosquito stop bites.”
+Still, it may not consider the same site to be authoritative for the query “restaurant recommendations.”
+A search result that identifies a resource on an authoritative site for the query may be authoritative.
+The search system can determine whether to obtain an authoritative search result in response to a query in various ways, which will be described below.

-This definition seems to tell us that authoritative sites are high quality sites.
-The timing of a couple of other actions at Google seem to fit in well with the granting of this patent.
-Once is the publication of a Blog post by long time Google search engineer Ben Gomes (who joined Google in 1999), on steps they have taken to improve the quality of results at Google, titled Our latest quality improvements for Search.
-In that post, Ben points out that Google has published a brand new set of Search Quality Rater Guidelines – May 11, 2017, publicly, so that they are shared with the world instead of just to Google’s Search quality raters.
+This definition seems to tell us that authoritative sites are high-quality sites.
+The timing of a couple of other actions at Google seems to fit in well with the granting of this patent.
+One is the publication of a blog post by the long time Google search engineer Ben Gomes (who joined Google in 1999), on steps they have taken to improve the quality of results at Google, titled Our latest quality improvements for Search.
+In that post, Ben points out that Google has published a brand new set of Search Quality Rater Guidelines – May 11, 2017, , publicly, so that they are shared with the world instead of just to Google’s search quality raters.

-This patent identifies pages that rank well for certain queries, and looks at the quality of those pages.
-If a threshold amount of those ranking pages are low quality pages, the search engine might use an alternative query to find a second set of search results that include pages from high quality sites.
-Those search results from the first query might then be merged with the results from the alternative query, with the pages from the low quality sites removed so that the search results include a greater percentage of pages from high quality sites.
+This patent identifies pages that rank well for certain queries and looks at the quality of those pages.
+If a threshold amount of those ranking pages is low-quality, the search engine might use an alternative query to find the second set of search results that include pages from high-quality sites.
+Those search results from the first query might then be merged with the results from the alternative query, with the pages from the low-quality sites removed so that the search results include a greater percentage of pages from high-quality sites.

-So the aim of this new patent is to find results from higher quality search results, as authoritative search results.
-Google does seem to be targeting higher quality pages these days with the results they show.
+So this new patent aims to find results from higher quality search results as authoritative search results.
+Google does seem to be targeting higher-quality pages these days with the results they show.

 Google sets a fairly high bar with search results, telling us in the description of this new patent:

-Internet search engines aim to identify resources, e.g., web pages, images, text documents, multimedia content, e.g., videos, that are relevant to a user’s information needs and to present information about the resources in a manner that is most useful to the user.
+Internet search engines aim to identify resources, e.g., web pages, images, text documents, multimedia content, e.g., videos relevant to a user’s information needs, and present information about the resources in a manner that is most useful to the user.

 In the summary section for this patent, the objective of the patent is identified to us as finding authoritative answers: